New: our first western shirt and 4 look ideas

 With a gray blazer and jeans

-Straight jeans and burgundy loafers are in the same vein as the western shirt/blazer style contrast.
+The straight jeans and burgundy loafers are in the same vein as the western shirt/blazer style contrast.

 BonneGueule blazer and western shirt, Full Count jeans, and Salt Optics glasses.

-With olive fatigue pants
+With an olive fatigue pant

 And here it works very well, in an outfit with heritage influences.